 Since you are using your Self Employed 401k balance as collateral, you are automatically approved for the loan.
 There are no credit checks so the loan is particularly appealing for those with bad credit.
-Loan interest rates can be as low as the Prime rate (3.25%) and because you are borrowing your money, the interest and principal is repaid back to yourself.
+The 401k loan interest rate is the Prime Rate plus 1% or 2% and because you are borrowing your money, the interest and principal is repaid back to yourself.
 Monthly loan payments are made into your Self Employed 401k (not to a bank) over 5 years.

 Securing a Self Employed 401k loan is a simple 3 step process

 - Setup a Self Employed 401k - You are permitted to setup a 401k provided you are self employed and provided you have no W-2 employees (other than a spouse) who work more than 1,000 hours per year.
 You are eligible to establish a 401k for a side business even if you participate in a 401k, 403b or 457 plan through your primary employer.
 Sole proprietorships, S and C corporations, partnerships and LLCs qualify.

 - Rollovers and Transfers - You can rollover your 401k, 403b, 457 and Thrift Savings Plan from a previous employer.
 You can transfer a Rollover IRA, Traditional IRA, SEP IRA, Simple IRA and Keogh plan.